 The largest and most sophisticated economy in the world, the US is a paradise for startups and tech companies, with the world-leading support ecosystem and massive venture capital ready to back promising businesses.
 The US is a perfect place for companies aiming at explosive growth and a great basecamp to conquer the world.

 Operating in many industries, American startups are spearheading new businesses primarily through technology.
 With this reliance upon innovation to create new productive systems, these US companies are disrupting multiple industries including finance, real estate, travel, commerce, healthcare, transportation and even construction, shipping or aerospace.
-Primarily coming from Silicon Valley and the New England area, these young companies already operate throughout the United States, if not the entire world.
+Primarily coming from Silicon Valley and the Northeastern States, these young companies already operate throughout the United States, if not the entire world.

 List of the 30 top-funded startups from the United States